 This trick can be somewhat finicky, so do make sure that Eevee is still your buddy when you evolve it and ensure that you have GPS signal so that the game has the time of day absolutely right where you are.
 Fortunately, this isn’t limited like the nicknames so you can do it as often as you like (if you can be bothered).

 And that’s how you can get the Eeveelution of your dreams.
-We’re still waiting for Generation 6’s Sylveon to come to Pokémon Go but we’ll update this page with the relevant details when it becomes available.
+We’re fairly certain that's the last of the Eevee evolutions coming to the the game, but we’ll update this page with any more information if and when it becomes available.